 To give your drinking partners (or geisha) plenty of opportunities to replenish it

 Of all the Western alcoholic drinks introduced into Meiji Japan why was it whisky and beer that became most popular

-Just like sake, the quality of thewater is the most important thing.
+Just like sake, and unlike wine, the quality of the water is the most important thing.